ClaytonDuffin/Batch-Processing-ETL-Orchestration/README.md

 ## Project Overview <a name = "proove"></a>

-This is an ongoing project that began in late January of 2025.
-The goal of this project is to define a system for compiling U.S. energy and weather data, for visualization and analysis.
-The main focus is pulling data from online sources, transforming it, and then sending it to a PostgreSQL database.
+This project defines a system for compiling U.S. energy and weather data, for visualization and analysis.
+The main focus is extracting data from online sources, cleaning and transforming it, and then loading it into a PostgreSQL database.

 ## Orchestration Requirement <a name = "orcreq"></a>